sqlxpert/sqlxpert.github.io/_posts/2025-05-15-idempotence-doing-it-more-than-once.md

 ### 5. AWS Backup

 This is the newest of the five services.
-Its `StartBackupJob` command follows the same approach as CloudFormation, but the token is named `IdempotencyToken` and no specific limits are placed on length or allowable characters.
+Its `StartBackupJob` command follows the same approach as CloudFormation, but the token is named `IdempotencyToken` and no specific limits are placed on length or permitted characters.

 ### Comparison